If I can even remember this story...

 (c) I wanted to spend as little money as possible making myself miserable.

 My dad was all about helping me find friends, about making this gargantuan campus of over 60,000 students (his own Alma Mater) a small and friendly place.
 "Find a Christian organization," he told me.
 "The Navigators are the best.
 If you can't find them, sign up with Intervarsity Christian Fellowship.
 And if you can't find them, I guess Campus Crusade is all right."

 Dutifully, upon beginning college, I checked the posted signs in Coffman Student Union for information about Christan groups on campus.
 I didn't find any Navigators, so I ran my finger down the list a second time, looking for Intervarsity.
 It was there.
-I compared the times Bible studies were offered to my class schedule and picked a group that I thought would work.
+I compared the times Bible studies were offered against my class schedule and picked a group that I thought would work.

 Let me insert here: I did not date.
 I was not the dating type.
 I do not know if this was because I was ugly, or because I was shy, or because I was too serious.
 Perhaps I stank.
 I'm not sure what the issue was, but I did not date, and I had never had a boyfriend.
 Also, my dad wanted me to be a doctor (never mind that I go all woozy at the sight of any injury).